• Recipes

 Jump to Recipe

-Follow our step-by-step recipe and you will bring to the table Gnocchi alla Sorrentina worthy of the best restaurants in Campania.
+Follow our step-by-step recipe and bring to your table authentic Italian Gnocchi alla Sorrentina, just like in the best restaurants of Campania — everyone will ask for seconds!

 Jump to: